-A shareholder may issue only one proxy form and appoint only one proxy for any given Shareholders' Meeting, and shall deliver the proxy form to the Company 5 days before the date of the Shareholders' Meeting.
-When duplicate proxy forms are delivered, the one received earliest shall prevail, unless a declaration is made to cancel the previous proxy appointment.
+A shareholder may issue only one proxy form and appoint only one proxy for any given Shareholders' Meeting and shall deliver the proxy form to the Company 5 days before the date of the Shareholders' Meeting.
+When duplicate proxy forms are delivered, the one received earliest shall prevail, unless a declaration is made to cancel the earlier declaration of intent.